Meet Dorset’s Acclaimed Folk Trio

 Lee (singing cellist and arranger) is our historian as he loves graphic novels, archaeological excavation (specialising in snails), anthropology, reads a book a day and he has nearly two degrees.
 He can be found reciting the Bach cello suites as a warm up and says he can’t drive because he cannot see the colour red, which amuses the others no end.
 Lee’s musical influence is Baroque, he is a diploma qualified Cellist, teaches music in a primary school, drinks earl grey and is the vocal coach of the group.
 Lee is very much the sensible one of the group.

 Chris (singing guitarist and producer) gained a Latin and finger-style influence to his musical education from living and playing in Brazil and taught himself to play the guitar aged 15.
 Chris is the original founding member of the band, learned Pro Tools and recording techniques and now engineers the band’s recordings and contributes regularly to the melodies of the original content.
 He has a finance degree, plays golf and poker, likes Guinness, surfs and owns a small guitarlele which has now been signed by Tommy Emmanuel and other legends.

 David (singing multi instrumentalist) is a highly talented musician who contributes regularly to lyrics for our original content.
-He began with an eight string ukulele and upgraded to a mandolin, before recently taking on more singing duties.
-(Maybe also going to progress to violin soon too).
+He began with an eight string ukulele and upgraded to a mandolin, before recently developing more vocal responsibilities.
 He has a degree in oceanography and loves swimming during winter.
-He works with laser beams, enjoys racing and go-karting, loves a good Chinese but prefers pizza and has a background of heavy metal drumming, he even owns a pair of red flares.
+During the day he works with laser optics, and by night he likes to listen to a range of music ranging from classical to black metal.